 To help relieve itching with peppermint, simply apply 2–3 drops topically to the area of concern or add 5–10 drops to a warm water bath.
-If you are using peppermint on sensitive skin, combine it with an equal parts carrier oil before topical application.
+If you are using peppermint on sensitive skin, combine it with equal parts carrier oil before topical application.
 You can also combine peppermint oil with lavender oil for itch relief, as lavender has soothing properties.

 8. Repel Bugs Naturally

-Unlike us humans, a number of little critters hate the smell of peppermint oil, including ants, spiders, cockroaches, mosquitos, mice and possibly even lice.
+Unlike us humans, a number of little critters hate the smell of peppermint oil, including ants, spiders, cockroaches, mosquitos, mice, and possibly even lice.
 A review of plant-based insect repellents published in Malaria Journal found that the most effective plant essential oils used in bug repellents include peppermint, lemongrass, geraniol, pine, cedar, thyme and patchouli, and clove.
-These oils have shown to repel malaria, filarial and yellow fever vectors for 60–180 minutes.
+These oils have been shown to repel malaria, filarial and yellow fever vectors for 60–180 minutes.

 9. Reduce Nausea

-When 34 patients experienced post-operative nausea after undergoing cardiac surgery and they used a nasal inhaler that contained peppermint oil, their nausea levels were found to be significantly different than before inhaling peppermint.
+When 34 patients experienced postoperative nausea after undergoing cardiac surgery and they used a nasal inhaler that contained peppermint oil, their nausea levels were found to be significantly different than before inhaling peppermint.